-To set up schoology you first need to sign up.
-Once you sign up you can take the simple tour of the different features it has to offer.
-After the tour you will want to add your courses.
+To set up Schoology you first need to sign up.
+Once you sign up you can take a simple tour of the different features it has to offer.
+After the tour, you will want to add your courses.
 If you are a primary teacher you will only need to add one.
 If however, you are a secondary teacher you probably teach multiple courses and have different sections of those classes.
 You can put all your students that are in the same course into one group or you can create sections of the groups.
 For example, I teach both 8th grade Core Science and 8th Grade Pre-AP science.
 I created the two groups and then created my different sections within those groups.
 This way instead of having 90 students in one group I have 36 students in each section of the group.

 Signing up for Edpuzzle is easy since you can sign in with google.
 Once you sign in you will want to create your classes.
-Again if you are secondary teacher you can decide if you want all your students in one group or if you want to create separate classes.
-I like to have separate classes so that it is easier to keep track on how individual classes are doing and which students in each class need extra support.
+Again if you are a secondary teacher you can decide if you want all your students in one group or if you want to create separate classes.
+I like to have separate classes so that it is easier to keep track of how individual classes are doing and which students in each class need extra support.